 - “Companies that do want to innovate find that the necessary finance is too expensive and/or difficult to access, that the approach to risk and insurance of works deters innovation and that some of the Government support available to the industry is not sufficiently visible.”
 (Source)

-Trying to pin down what BIM actually means is challenging, but a good place to start is with the UK government mandate.
-If you’re working on projects for central government, it has been a requirement since April 2016.
+Trying to pin down what BIM actually means for the industry over the next few years is challenging, but a good place to start is with the UK government mandate.
+So if you’re involved in the construction industry, using BIM is a necessity for staying competitive in the years to come.